Contrastive Novelty-Augmented Learning: Anticipating Outliers with Large Language Models: Method:

 \subsection{Contrastive Confidence Loss Training}

 Our second contribution is an improved loss function for training models to have lower confidence on OOD examples than ID examples.
-Prior work has used the Outlier Exposure~\citep{hendrycks2019deep} objective, which encourages the model $f$ to output a uniform probability distribution over closed-set classes when given a novel example $x$. \citet{hendrycks2019deep} successfully used Outlier Exposure to train models on OOD data gathered from a different dataset (e.g., Wikitext), since there was very little risk of this data overlapping with ID data.
-In contrast, we automatically generate plausible novel examples, which runs the risk that some of our novel examples will inevitably be in distribution.
-Since Outlier Exposure encourages models to have the lowest possible confidence on novel examples, it can hurt predictive accuracy when some examples $x$ actually resemble closed-set examples.
-Instead, we seek a solution which treats outliers more flexibly.
+Prior work have used the Outlier Exposure~(OE; \citealp{hendrycks2019deep}) objective, which encourages the model $f$ to output a uniform probability distribution over closed-set classes when given a novel example $x$.
+OE can be successfully applied to train models on OOD data gathered from a different dataset (e.g., Wikitext), as there is very little risk of this data overlapping with ID data.
+In contrast, we automatically generate plausible novel examples, which runs the risk that some novel examples will be in-distribution.
+Since OE encourages models to have the lowest possible confidence on novel examples, it can hurt predictive accuracy when some examples $x$ resemble closed-set examples.
+Instead, we seek a solution which treats outliers flexibly.